kuleshov-group/caduceus/README.md

 This repository is adapted from the [HyenaDNA repo](https://github.com/HazyResearch/hyena-dna) and leverages much of the training, data loading, and logging infrastructure defined there.
 HyenaDNA was originally derived from the [S4](https://github.com/state-spaces/s4) and [Safari](https://github.com/HazyResearch/safari) repositories.

-We would like to thank Evan Trop and the [InstaDeep](https://www.instadeep.com/) team for useful discussions about the [Nucleotide Transformer leaderboard](https://huggingface.co/spaces/InstaDeepAI/nucleotide_transformer_benchmark).
+We would like to thank Evan Trop and the [InstaDeep](https://www.instadeep.com/) team for useful discussions about the [Nucleotide Transformer leaderboard](https://huggingface.co/spaces/InstaDeepAI/nucleotide_transformer_benchmark) and the Long Range Benchmark task.

 Finally, we would like to thank [MosaicML](https://www.mosaicml.com/) for providing compute resources for some of the pre-training experiments.